Pakistan International Public School and College: Branches

-The college has a few other branches in Punjab and Khyber Pakhtunkhwa provinces.
-The most notable branch among them is PIPS Gujranwala situated in Gujranwala, Punjab while others in Gujrat and Sargodha.
-Some independent branches are also running in Sheikhupura, Haripur and Swabi.
+The college has a total of 8+ branches in Punjab and Khyber Pakhtunkhwa provinces.
+The most notable branch among them is PIPS Gujranwala situated in Gujranwala, Punjab while others in Gujrat and Mirpur.
 Another branch has also recently been started in Mansehra.
-The college claims to be one of the largest private boarding schools in Pakistan and previously ranked among top schools in the country.
+The college claims to be one of the largest private boarding schools in Pakistan and ranked among top schools in the country.